-Figure 3.
-Performance impacts of autocorrelations in Grid scheduling.
-Workload structure is denoted as "Grid arrival" "Grid run time""local arrival" "local run time""scheduling algorithm".
+Fig. 3.
+Performance impact of autocorrelations in Grid scheduling.
+Workload structure is denoted as "Grid arrival"" "Grid run time"" local arrival"" local run time"" scheduling algorithm".
 Run time scaling ratio is defined as the job MIPS rating versus resource MIPS rating.